Kennel Cough in Dogs

 While most dogs with kennel cough recover without treatment, it can be more severe in young puppies under 6 months old and immunocompromised dogs.
 Serious cases of kennel cough can lead to pneumonia.

 How Does Kennel Cough Spread?

 Kennel cough spreads when a dog inhales bacteria or virus particles into the respiratory tract.
 The disease can spread through airborne droplets, direct contact, and contaminated surfaces.
-Dogs commonly get kennel cough in shelters or kennels or at dog shows, dog parks, boarding facilities, or any place where a lot of dogs are congregating.
+Dogs commonly contract kennel cough in shelters or kennels or at dog shows, dog parks, boarding facilities, or any place where a lot of dogs are congregating.